If you don't have an in-house mail server, and you use Office 365, it is possible to configure ServiceNav to use Office365 as an SMTP relay.

-In the following, we will use as an example firstname.lastname@example.org password.
-The server (SNB or SNP) will have as its hostname hostnameand the domain name of the local network will be local.lan.
-You will need to change these values to those that suit your configuration.
+In the following, we will take as an example email@example.com and password.
+The equipment (SNB or SNP) will have as hostname hostnameand the name of the local network will be local.lan.
+You will need to change these values to those that match your configuration.

-CAUTION Office 365 will only accept relayed messages if the "From" field of the email is the same as the email address of the authenticating account (email@example.com).
+ATTENTION Office 365 only accepts to relay messages if the "From" field of the email is the same as the email address of the authentication account (firstname.lastname@example.org).
 The sender of notifications sent from a ServiceNav Box or from the NPS is defined in Organization, Sending email address field.
 To test the correct sending of emails from a root user, edit the /etc/email-addresses file.